All Episodes

 If it works for you, why couldn't it work for somebody else?

-Well, kids are gonna have sex anyway, you just can't stop them.
+Well, kids are going to have sex anyway.

-Well, yes, Mr. Limbaugh is a surprise.
+Well, yes, lither limboid is a thropride.

 And I guarantee they're all leftists.

-Planned parenthood, and then the rate for minorities is even higher.
+And the rate for minorities is even higher.

 Both sides say the high abortion percentage is a crisis.

-Um a lot of us have felt it's a crisis for a long, long time.
+Both sides, a lot of us have felt it's a crisis for a long, long time.

-The rate for minorities even higher.
+The rate for minority is even higher.

-If 41%, this is New York Archbishop Timothy Dolan, if 41% of New York babies are aborted, with the percentage even higher in the Bronx, and among African American babies, it's downright chilling.
+If 41%, this is New York Archbishop Timothy Dolan, if 41% of New York babies are aborted, with the percentage even higher in the Bronx and among African-American babies, it's downright chilling.

-Blacks, 59.8% of all pregnancies aborted in New York City.
+Broken down by race for 2009, blacks, 59.8% of all pregnancies aborted in New York City.

-Sixty percent of all black pregnancies aborted.
+60% of all black pregnancies aborted.

 Hispanics, 41.3%.